Klinefelter Syndrome (KS)

 Not all males with XXY condition benefit from testosterone therapy.

-For males whose testosterone level is low to normal, the benefits of taking testosterone are less clear than for when testosterone is very low.
+For males whose testosterone level is low to normal, the benefits of taking testosterone are less clear than for those whose testosterone level is very low.
 Side effects, although generally mild, can include acne, skin rashes from patches or gels, breathing problems (especially during sleep), and higher risk of an enlarged prostate gland or prostate cancer in older age.
 In addition, testosterone supplementation will not increase testicular size, decrease breast growth, or correct infertility.

 Treatment for Enlarged Breasts

-When adult men have breasts, they are at higher risk for breast cancer than other men and need to be checked for this condition regularly.
+When men have breasts, they are at higher risk for breast cancer than other men and need to be checked for this condition regularly.
 The mastectomy lowers the risk of cancer and can reduce the social stress associated with XXY males having enlarged breasts.

 Because it is a surgical procedure, mastectomy carries a variety of risks.
 XXY males who are thinking about mastectomy should discuss all the risks and benefits with their health care provider.